 However, there’s another piece de resistance.
 U Stasi boasts some of the most celebrated dumplings in all of Krakow – nay, Poland.
 Expect everything from the ubiquitous ruski (packed with potato and cream cheese) to meat-filled options, and remember once they are gone, they’re gone!

-A slightly puffed up version of the traditional Polish milk bar, this casual little eatery on the edges of Tomasza Street cooks up a smorgasbord of national favourites.
+A slightly puffed up version of the traditional Polish milk bar (a sort of rough-around-the-edges food joint that was popular in the Communist era), this casual little eatery on the edge Tomasza Street cooks up a smorgasbord of national favorites.
 Pierogi predictably reigns supreme.
 However, there’s also a dash of more creative additions – think veggie chilli and tortilla wraps.
 Backing that up is hipster décor with communal eating tables.

 Hamsa Hummus & Happiness

 There’s nowhere better for sharing platters and long lunches